RickStrahl/WestwindToolkit/Readme.md

 The main components of the West Wind Toolkit are:

 * [Westwind.Utilities](./Westwind.Utilities/) - Core utilities and helper classes for all aspects of .NET
-* [Westwind.Data](https://github.com/RickStrahl/WestwindToolkit/tree/master/Westwind.Data) - Business Object wrapper for Entity Framework Code First
+* [Westwind.Data](./Westwind.Data) - Business Object wrapper for Entity Framework Code First
+* [Westwind.Data.MongoDb](./Westwind.Data.MongoDb) - Business Object and data access wrapper for MongoDb
-* [Westwind.Web](https://github.com/RickStrahl/WestwindToolkit/tree/master/Westwind.Web) - Core ASP.NET helpers and components
+* [Westwind.Web](./Westwind.Web) - Core ASP.NET helpers and components
-* [Westwind.Web.Mvc](https://github.com/RickStrahl/WestwindToolkit/tree/master/Westwind.Web.Mvc) - ASP.NET MVC support components
+* [Westwind.Web.Mvc](./Westwind.Web.Mvc) - ASP.NET MVC support components
-* [Westwind.Web.WebForms](https://github.com/RickStrahl/WestwindToolkit/tree/master/Westwind.Web.WebForms) - ASP.NET WebForms controls, helpers and components
+* [Westwind.Web.WebForms](./Westwind.Web.WebForms) - ASP.NET WebForms controls, helpers and components
-* [Westwind.Web.WebApi](https://github.com/RickStrahl/WestwindToolkit/tree/master/Westwind.Web.WebApi) - ASP.NET WebAPI filters, behaviors and extensions
+* [Westwind.Web.WebApi](./Westwind.Web.WebApi) - ASP.NET WebAPI filters, behaviors and extensions

 ### License ###
 The Westwind Toolkit library is an open source product licensed under **[MIT license](http://opensource.org/licenses/MIT)**, and there's no charge to use, integrate or modify the code for this project.
 You are free to use it in personal, commercial, government and any other type of application.
 Commercial licenses are also available.